Student Organization Handbook

 Section 3: Appearances, Appeals, and Waivers

 Representatives from a student organization may be requested to appear before Campus Life or called upon to provide clarification about event approval requests.
 Failure to appear or to respond may result in the event request not being approved.
 Requests for waivers of university policies may be made in person and/or in writing to the Director of Campus Life.
-Appeals of decisions made by the Director of Campus Life should be directed to the Associate Vice President of Student Affairs.
+Appeals of decisions made by the Director of Campus Life should be directed to the Dean of Students.